4 Simple Swaps That Can Change Your Content Marketing

 - Track stats over time.
 While it’s good to compare your analytics to industry standards, a great metric is your own performance over time.
 Knowing your average delivery, open and click-through rates will allow you put the performance of every new email into perspective.

 - Compare stats collected over similar time periods to get an accurate view of performance.
-We provide our clients with email overnight reports so that they can get a picture of how their email has performed in approximately 12-24 hours.
-We might resend to bounces and update performance stats as requested, but we leave these overnight numbers alone so that they can be compared across email campaigns.
+We provide our clients with email overnight reports.
+They paint a picture of how their email has performed in approximately 12-24 hours.
+We might resend to bounces and update performance stats as requested, but we keep those overnight reports.
+This way they can be compared across email campaigns.
 For bigger projects, we also collect stats at the one-week and one-month marks.